YuhiAida/nespresso-c40/README.md

 # Nespresso-c40
 This project is based on a Nespresso C40 that it's motherboard was burn in a power outage.
-Due to the high price, no availability and shipping time in Argentina it's not not worth repair it.
+Due to the high price, no availability and shipping time in Argentina it's not worth repair it.
 So here I am.

 ***Early diagram***